- Hit and Run

 - work with your insurance company to resolve any claims quickly.

-Because hit and run cases are so common, many local law enforcement agencies have an entire division devoted to these kind of traffic investigations.
+Because hit and run cases are so common, many local law enforcement agencies have an entire division devoted to these kinds of traffic investigations.
 Both the Hillsborough County Sheriff's Office and the Tampa Police Department have a hit and run unit with specially trained officers that focus on these types of investigations.
 Our attorneys are familiar with the standard operating procedures used by each of the different law enforcement agencies.

 How long does it take after a hit and run accident before you might be charged with a crime?
 It depends on the circumstances.
 It might take weeks or even months before an officer makes contact.
 In other cases, it might only take a few hours.